kaltura/DeveloperPortalDocs/documentation/PlayKit/Create-new-analytics-plugin-Android.md

 6. The methods onDestroy, onUpdateConfig, onUpdateMedia, onApplicationPaused, and onApplicationResumed help you manage the life cycle of your Analytics Plugin, including initiating end events, handling background tasks, and keeping the plugin flow in accordance with the Video Player life cycle.

-## Enable the the Analytics Plugin for the Kaltura Video Player on Android Devices
+## Enable the Analytics Plugin for the Kaltura Video Player on Android Devices

-Register the Analytics Plugin inside the application as follows:
+Next, you'll need to enable the Analytics Plugin by registering it inside the application as follows:

 ```
 PlayKitManager.registerPlugins(GenericAnalyticsPlugin.factory);